About the Mitigation Commission

 [Click here for more info about our angler access program along the restored middle Provo River (PRRP)]

-News: The contract for the Whiterocks job was awarded on August 6.
-Site excavation began in October.
-The project is 65% complete (see photos).
-All of the building framework and the west side wall have been installed.
-The Contractor is now planning on only a 4 week erection schedule, weather dependent; construction completion is on schedule for the week of March 25.
-Replacement of two major Duchesne River diversions, "Tabby" and "Jasper Pike", is nearly completed.
-The contractor completed placing boulder clusters in the channel at the Jasper-Pike site.
-Rock protection and instream boulders continue being placed at the New Tabby site (see photos).
-The contractor plans to finish everything except for re-seeding by the end of February.
-Contracts for angler access enhancements and Duchesne River streambank improvements were awarded the last week in September 2009 and all that work is now complete.
-Stone monuments were constructed for the Provo River Restoration Project (see photos).
-And construction on three angler parking areas has been completed [click here to download the Final Inspection Report for two parking areas near Starvation Reservoir].
+News: The contract for the Whiterocks job was awarded on August 6, 2009.
+Site excavation began in October, 2009.
+The project was completed and a final inspection held April 20, 2010.
+See photos.
+A change order to install soffits around the perimeter of the raceway building's roof was submitted in May 2010.
+Soffits are important for disease prevention to keep birds from gaining access to the building from under the eaves.
+Installation of soffit on the building eaves began June 7 and the project is now complete.
+A project to replace two major Duchesne River diversions, "Tabby" and "Jasper Pike", is complete and closed-out.
+Final inspection was conducted April 8, 2010.
+See photos.
+Contracts for angler access enhancements and Duchesne River streambank improvements were awarded the last week in September 2009 and all that work is also complete and closed out.
+Stone monuments were constructed for the Provo River Restoration Project (see photos), and construction on three angler parking areas has been completed and closed out [click here to download the Final Inspection Report for two parking areas near Starvation Reservoir].
+All expenditures have been recorded under ARRA 5.

 -Click here to download the Agreement between the Mitigation Commission and the Utah Division of Wildlife Resources for ARRA Raceway Cover Construction at Whiterocks State Fish Hatchery